bergermatheus/CoppeliaSim_Mat_Py/README.md

 ## Learning purposes

-feel free to colaborate and use everything.
+Feel free to colaborate and use everything.

 ## Lib RemoteApi

 - To use the API correctly, insert on the project folder the remoteApi file compatible with the operating system:
 .dll for windows, .so linux, and .dylib for mac

+## Folders and Files

+There are three different folders in this project.

+1. Lib Folder
+Contains the remoteApi library that makes the bridge between Matlab and Python with the simulator

+2. Matlab Folder

+Contains the Class to comunicate with CoppeliaSim by Matlab.
+The main file is VREP.m (Constructor Class).

 ## TO-DO